cirosantilli/linux-cheat/ulimit.md

     ulimit -a

+### Soft limit

+### Hard limit

 ### S

 ### H

 Linux has the concept of hard and soft limits.

-Soft limits can be increased by any user, up to the hard limit, and the hard limit can only be increased by `sudo`.
+Soft limits can be increased by any user, up to the hard limit.

+The hard limit can only be increased by `sudo`, but decreased without.

 `-S` specifies soft limits, `-H` hard, and the absence of both sets both at once.

+Print soft limit:

+    ulimit -Sc

+Same:

+    ulimit -c

+Print hard limit:

+    ulimit -Hc

 Bash also provides the `soft` and `hard` special limit values which refer to the current soft and hard values.